News + Articles

 Visual representation of why dental implants are expensive, featuring dental tools, implant models, and hundred-dollar bills highlighting the high cost of implant procedures.

-The 5 Core Components of Dental Implant Cost
+Core Factors of Dental Implant Cost

-1. Advanced Materials and Custom Laboratory Fabrication
+High-Grade Materials and Custom Components

 Dental implant surgical procedure diagram showing implant insertion, healing, abutment placement, and crown attachment.